“This was not a new work, but an old hand returning by familiar paths.”

 A threat actor operating a LinkedIn recruiter persona, assessed with low-to-medium confidence as DPRK-linked and consistent with Contagious Interview / TraderTraitor-style activity, targeted developers through a multi-stage social engineering lure.
 The initial LinkedIn message delivered a Google Drive-hosted project overview / job description PDF and a Calendly scheduling link.
 The malicious GitHub repository, Dravion-Core hosted under the organisation Intraverse-Dev-Tech-Hub, was subsequently shared during the follow-on call rather than in the initial message.
 The repository deploys two independent execution routes that deliver the same payload via separate C2 infrastructure, in a structure near-identical to TP-2026-004 (BetPoker).

-Both paths originate from the same .vscode/tasks.json and fire simultaneously on folder open when VS Code automatic task execution is enabled.
-Path 1 (env task) executes a cross-platform pipe-to-shell command against ip-address-vscode-checking.vercel.app, with delivery URLs buried under approximately 200 characters of horizontal whitespace.
+Both paths originate from the same .vscode/tasks.json and are configured to fire on folder open in a trusted VS Code workspace where automatic tasks have been allowed.
+Path 1 (env task) executes a cross-platform pipe-to-shell command against ip-address-vscode-checking[.]vercel[.]app, with the platform-specific command lines horizontally padded in the raw JSON so the delivery URLs are pushed off-screen during casual review.
 The terminal closes immediately on completion (close: true), leaving no visible trace.
-Path 2 (install-root-modules task) silently runs npm install, triggering the prepare lifecycle hook and initiating the server startup chain: loadEnv.js merges .env and .env.local into process.env; configureRoutes(app) requires routes/index.js, which requires routes/api/auth.js; validateApiKey() fires at module load, before any HTTP request is made or any output is visible, POSTing the full process.env to 2-27-bk-9-boss-api-copy-three.vercel.app and executing the response via new Function("require", response.data)(require).
-Path 2 additionally functions as a standalone fallback outside VS Code: any manual npm command triggers the same chain without tasks.json being involved at all.
+Path 2 (install-root-modules task) silently runs npm install, triggering the prepare lifecycle hook and initiating the server startup chain: loadEnv.js merges .env and .env.local into process.env; configureRoutes(app) requires routes/index.js, which requires routes/api/auth.js; validateApiKey() fires at module load, before any HTTP request is made or any output is visible, POSTing the full process.env to 2-27-bk-9-boss-api-copy-three[.]vercel[.]app and executing the response via new Function("require", response.data)(require).
+Path 2 additionally functions as a standalone fallback outside VS Code: npm install triggers the prepare hook, while the standard start, build, test, and eject scripts also route through server/server.js without tasks.json being involved.

 The .env file serves dual purpose: it contributes credentials to the environment dump and conceals the C2 URL inside AUTH_API, a base64 blob visually indistinguishable from a backend configuration variable.
 AUTH_API decodes at runtime via atob() to the Vercel C2 endpoint.
 The .env.local file is the shared credential harvesting template, byte-for-byte identical to the template used in TP-2026-002 and TP-2026-004.
 The x-app-request: ip-check campaign fingerprint header is present in both paths, consistent across TP-2026-001 and TP-2026-004.

-File-level hash analysis establishes direct artifact links to three prior campaigns in this series.
+File-level hash analysis supports direct artifact links to three prior campaigns in this series.
 The .env.local credential harvesting template is byte-for-byte identical to the shared template documented in TP-2026-002 and TP-2026-004.
 The lure repository’s package.json matches the Softstack-Platform-MVP2 artifact from TP-2026-001.
 The operator contact email shares a distinctive handle with the confirmed Git author identity from TP-2026-001, and the lure file name directly references the LuckyKat1001 GitHub account documented in that report.
-The Vercel delivery domain ip-address-vscode-checking.vercel.app is a direct rename of vscode-ipchecking.vercel.app from TP-2026-001, serving identical URL paths.
+The Vercel delivery domain ip-address-vscode-checking[.]vercel[.]app continues the naming convention and route pattern observed with vscode-ipchecking[.]vercel[.]app in TP-2026-001.

 The secondary C2 at 88.99.241[.]111:1224 (Hetzner ASN24940) was confirmed active at time of investigation on April 3, 2026.
 Attribution is assessed at low-to-medium confidence based on overlap with publicly reported developer-targeting DPRK tradecraft and on cross-campaign artifact continuity with TP-2026-001, TP-2026-002, and TP-2026-004.
 These overlaps support campaign relatedness, but do not by themselves establish a single operator.